Cloudxtreme/softlayer-go/README.md

 # softlayer-go

 Golang bindings for SoftLayer's API.
 This project is a work in progress.
+Interfaces can (and will) break.

 ##TODOs

-* Consider separating types and service calls into different packages.
+* Also generate service calls
+* Evaluate options for handling filters
-* Evaluate options for handling filters.
+* Evaluate options for handling masks
 * Examples
 * Tests